mk-soliton/Timer-Console-App/.github/template/pull_request_template.md

-## What does this pull request accomplish?
+# Summary

-TODO: Include high-level description of the changes in this pull request which issues are fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Provide a brief description of the changes in this pull request.
+Mention any issues that are fixed and the motivation behind these changes.

 ## Type of change